College Code: AR

 Foreign Language Requirement

 Some degrees within CVPA require intermediate-level proficiency in one foreign language or the completion of a minor, double major or double degree.
 The foreign language requirement may be fulfilled by completing a course in a foreign language numbered 202, 209, or 210 (or higher level courses taught in the language) or achieving a satisfactory score on an approved proficiency test.
-International students should consult the CVPA Academic Affairs Office about a possible waiver of this requirement.
+International students should consult the Modern and Classical Languages department's website about a possible waiver of this requirement.

 Leave of Absence

-All undergraduate students who are planning an absence from George Mason must complete a formal request for Leave of Absence with their advisor and the CVPA Academic Affairs office and submit it to the Office of the University Registrar.
-Students do not need to complete the Leave of Absence form if they are participating in a George Mason University sponsored study abroad program or have received permission to study elsewhere.
+All undergraduate students who are planning an absence from George Mason must complete a formal request for a Leave of Absence with their academic advisor and the CVPA Academic Affairs office through a workflow process linked from the Registrar's website.
+Students do not need to request a Leave of Absence if they are participating in a George Mason University sponsored study abroad program or have received permission to study elsewhere.
 The maximum time allowed for a Leave of Absence is four semesters.
-A new application for admission to the university will be required if a student is away for more than 2 academic years OR a Leave of Absence form was not submitted.
-Re-admission is not guaranteed.
+A new application for admission to the university will be required if a student is away for more than 2 academic years OR a Leave of Absence request was not submitted.
+Re-admission to the university is not guaranteed.
 See AP.1.8 Undergraduate Leave of Absence for full university policy.

 Mason Core Program